jparishy/rcss/Readme.md

 # RCSS

+#### **Note: This is under active development and is not even usable, but I was running low on private repositories so I just left this one open or now.
+Feel free to follow along but don't expect anything quite yet.**

 ### About
 RCSS is an attempt at playing with CSS animations using Ruby.
 I find CSS to be rather infuriating to write, so I figured I'd try to find a way to generate CSS using Ruby instead.
 The goal here is to have a nicer interface for developing CSS animations and dynamically calculating values for the CSS without having to use something like SCSS or Less.
 Ruby has a familiar syntax, so that's what I want.